We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Where is the most painful place for a bee sting?

-One researcher decided to investigate how different sting locations around the body compared on a rating scale for pain.
+One researcher decided to investigate how different sting locations around the body compared on a

 He selected 25 locations on the body and conducted an experiment on himself to rate the painfulness of a sting at each location caused by a honey bee.

 He underwent three stings in each location, leaving 5 minutes between each sting for the pain to subside.

 All stings were rated on a scale from 1-10, from low to high pain severity.

 The eye-watering results, in order of worst pain first, were:

 - nostril (9.0)

 - upper lip (8.7)